-- 33%: Those who support a decrease in service levels to minimize tax increases; - 33%: Those who prefer to cut services; - 31%: Those who receive fair/poor value from taxes; and - \$ 29%: Those who have a household income up to \$60,000.
+a 33%: Those who support a decrease in service levels to minimize tax increases;

+31%: Those who receive fair/poor value from taxes; and

+§ 29%: Those who have a household income up to \$60,000.

 Although very few respondents mentioned that they would like to increase spending on Parks and Athletic Field Maintenance, the most common reasons cited are wanting more attractions, parks, and trails for the community (69%) and wanting to encourage more use of parks and other outdoor facilities (53%).
 These results are statistically consistent with the reasons mentioned in 2022.